Processing of personal data

 You have the right to, without cost, request and receive information on the personal data UHR registers and processes about you in their data registries.

-Contact us in writing (by letter or email) and provide your name, Swedish personal identity number (if you have one), address, telephone number and email address (the one you use as your communication address or, for some, user name).
+Contact us in writing (by letter or email) and provide your name, Swedish personal identity number (if you have one), address, and telephone number.

 Would you like to change your data?

 You also have the right to request a change to your personal data, such as:

 If you found an error in your personal data, you should contact us using the contact form at this website.
 Some information you can change yourself, for example: